General Information about Food Assistance and SUNCAP

 Households can use food assistance benefits to buy breads, cereals, fruits, vegetables, meats, fish, poultry, dairy, and plants and seeds to grow food for your household to eat.
 Households cannot use food assistance benefits to buy nonfood items such as pet foods, soaps, paper products, household supplies, grooming items, alcoholic beverages, tobacco, vitamins, medicines, food to eat in the store, or hot foods.

 The SUNCAP Program is a special Food Assistance Program for individuals who receive Supplemental Security Income (SSI).
 You may be eligible to receive food assistance benefits through the SUNCAP Program without any additional application, paperwork, or interviews.
 If you already receive food assistance benefits in the regular Food Assistance Program, you may be automatically put in the SUNCAP Program when you become SSI eligible.
-If your food assistance benefits will go down, because of SUNCAP, you may choose to continue receiving your food assistance under the regular Food Assistance Program.
+If your food assistance benefits will go down because of SUNCAP, you may choose to continue receiving your food assistance benefits under the regular Food Assistance Program.

 Detailed information about the Food Assistance Program is available in the Food Assistance Program Fact Sheet.
+For information about other ACCESS Florida programs, visit Medicaid and Temporary Cash Assistance.